Sinéad Burke: Education

-Fashion and design activism
+Fashion and design advocacy.

 As a 16-year old, Burke often felt excluded from fashion conversations and experiences due to her limited choices available to her as someone with achondroplasia, so she started blogging to highlight the exclusive nature of the fashion industry.
 "People didn't take me seriously because of my physical aesthetic, so I started blogging... and collaborating with the [fashion] industry".
 Burke was invited to attend the White House for an event titled 'Design for all' where the Obama administration highlighted the intersection of fashion and disability.
 Burke actively campaigns to highlight the importance of inclusive design in all areas of life due to the practical challenges she faces in living and moving in a world that was not designed for people with disabilities.
 "Design is an enormous privilege, but it is a bigger responsibility".

 In 2012, Burke as Miss Minnie Mélange won the final Alternative Miss Ireland competition.
-In 2019, Burke became the first little person to attend the Met Gala.
+In 2019, Burke became the first person with dwarfism to attend the Met Gala.
 She was one of 15 women selected to appear on the cover of the September 2019 issue of British Vogue, by guest editor Meghan, Duchess of Sussex.

 Burke is an ambassador for the Irish Society for the Prevention of Cruelty to Children and the Irish Girl Guides.
 On 4 April 2019 Michael D. Higgins, the President of Ireland, appointed her to his Council of State.
 She was a part of the Finding Power collection by Joe Caslin displayed in the National Gallery of Ireland.

 Burke appeared on the long-running BBC Radio 4 programme Desert Island Discs (hosted by Lauren Laverne) on Sunday 17 May 2020.
 Her luxury item was the special necklace that each female member of her immediate family has.
 In 2023, Burke appeared on the cover of British Vogue with four other disabled activists to highlight the magazine's feature article "Reframing Fashion: Dynamic, Daring, & Disabled."